 Standard features are identical to those of the 1500, but the 2500 comes with a choice of wheelbases: a 135-inch length is standard, while the 155-inch edition ups the cargo capacity to 313.9 cubic inches.

 The maximum-strength Express Passenger 3500 shares the engine choices of the 2500.
 Towing is unchanged, though payload increases to 4238 pounds.
 Both wheelbase lengths can be spec'd with the 3500, which also shares the standard features of the 1500.

-Each of the Express Cargo models can be outfitted with convenience and entertainment features like a CD/AM/FM stereo, power windows, cloth seats, Bluetooth connectivity, remote start, an auxiliary input jack, power-adjustable seats and a leather-wrapped steering wheel.
+Each of the Express Cargo models can be outfitted with convenience features power windows, cloth seats, Bluetooth connectivity, remote start, an auxiliary input jack, power-adjustable seats and a leather-wrapped steering wheel.

-Utility options include a heavy-duty locking rear differential, seven-pin sealed connector trailer wiring, and a heavy-duty trailering package.
+Utility options include a heavy-duty locking rear differential, a 220-amp generator, a dual-isolated battery system seven-pin sealed connector trailer wiring, and a heavy-duty trailering package.

 The novel Express Access feature boasts remote release side panels that open for easy access to the cargo area.

-Newly available options for the latest model year include a navigation radio, rear vision camera and ultrasonic rear park assist.
+Recently added to the options list is a rear vision camera and ultrasonic rear park assist.

 The Express Cargo comes standard with traction and stability control systems as well as a tire-pressure-monitor.
-In the event of a crash, there are dual front and side curtain airbags.
+In the event of a crash, there are dual front, thorax, and side curtain airbags.

 Looking for a big van to carry a bunch of cargo or people?
 Besides the Express, options include the popular Ford E-Series, the Nissan NV and, for a bit more coin, the capable Mercedes-Benz Sprinter Cargo.